 During training, avoid making large overhead or wide-arcing strikes.
 This will leave your body—or, more specifically, your vital areas—exposed to an assailant’s attack, which could result in stab or blunt-force wounds to your neck, abdomen or facial area.
 Instead, keep your strong arm (holding the machete, of course) in front of your body at all times, and make short, quick slashes at your opponent’s nearest extremities.
 This will keep a barrier between you and your attacker at all times and allow you more precise and directed hits.

 Your free hand should always stay close to your face/upper-chest area to deflect any strike from your enemy that may get through your defense.

-Though variations do exist, most models will have one bladed side as well as a blunt or flat side, the exception being hatchets that have pointed spikes, double blades or even others with a hammer-shaped head.
+Though variations do exist, the head on most models will have one bladed side as well as a blunt or flat side, the exception being hatchets that have pointed spikes, double blades or even others with a hammer-shaped head.
 This weapon is used when your attacker bypasses your long- and mid-range weapons and comes in for a kill or knockout blow.
 The severity of the situation will determine how you attack with your tomahawk—is it a life-or-death situation or do you just have to slow down or incapacitate the person attacking you?
 A quick roll of the handle in your hand can change the attack from maim to kill within a fraction of a second.
 It is up to you to decide what needs to be done.